A Unified Approach to Translate Classical Bandit Algorithms to the Structured Bandit Setting: Introduction

-\item \textbf{Unified Regret Analysis}: A key benefit of our algorithms is that they pull a subset of the arms (referred to as the {\em non-competitive} arms) only $\OO(1)$ times.
+\item \textbf{Unified regret analysis}: A key benefit of our algorithms is that they pull a subset of the arms (referred to as the {\em non-competitive} arms) only $\OO(1)$ times.
 Intuitively, an arm is non-competitive if it can be identified as sub-optimal with high probability using only the samples from the optimal arm $k^*$.
-This is in contrast to classical MAB algorithms where all sub-optimal arms are pulled $O(\log T)$ times, where $T$ is the total number of rounds.
+This is in contrast to classical MAB algorithms where all sub-optimal arms are pulled $\OO(\log T)$ times, where $T$ is the total number of rounds.
 This is shown by analyzing the expected regret $\E{Reg(\totalPulls)}$, which is the difference between the expected cumulative reward obtained by using the proposed algorithm and the expected cumulative reward of a genie policy that always pulls the optimal arm $k^*$.
-In particular, we provide rigorous regret analysis for UCB-C and TS-C as summarized in the theorem below, and describe how our proof technique can be extended to other classic MAB algorithms. \begin{thm}[Expected Regret Scaling] The expected regret of the UCB-C and TS-C algorithms have the following scaling with respect to the number of rounds $T$:
+In particular, we provide rigorous regret analysis for UCB-C as summarized in the theorem below, and describe how our proof technique can be extended to other classical MAB algorithms. \begin{thm}[Expected Regret Scaling] The expected regret of the UCB-C algorithm has the following scaling with respect to the number of rounds $T$:

 where $C(\theta^*)$ is the number of competitive arms (including the optimal arm $k^*$) and $\theta^*$ is the true value of the hidden parameter.
 The remaining $K-C(\theta^*)$ arms are called non-competitive.
 An arm is said to be non-competitive if there exists an $\epsilon > 0$ such that $\mu_k(\theta) < \mu_{k^*}(\theta)$ for all $\theta \in \Theta^{*(\epsilon)}$, where $\Theta^{*(\epsilon)} = \{ \theta \in \Theta: |\mu_{k^*}(\theta) - \mu_{k^*}(\theta^*)| \leq \epsilon\}$ (more details in \Cref{sec:regret}). \end{thm}